gilcarmel/CarND-Advanced-Lane-Lines/README.md

     # meters per pixel in y dimension (9.14m is the distance between dashes on a lane line)
     ym_per_pix = 9.14 / 230
-    # meteres per pixel in x dimension (3.7m is the width of a lane)
+    # meters per pixel in x dimension (3.7m is the width of a lane)
     xm_per_pix = 3.7 / 640

 The vehicle's position in the lane is determined by comparing the left and right lane line positions to the center of the image: